 When it comes to chairs adjustable is the name of the game.
 You want to make sure that you have the ability to customize each of the following to fit your body:

-- Seat placement (front to back) which is especially good for tall people with extra-long legs
+- Seat placement (front to back) which is especially important for tall people

 - Arm rests